marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 Effect : The effect the fruit has including how it is triggered and who it effects.

 If a player elects to add another piece of fruit already available in the market they may nominate a new initial price for that fruit.

 Infected by The Plague.

+### 314. (202. amended by @Biggusniccus, reached quorum 5 votes to 1)
+One turn consists of two parts in this order:

+(1) Either proposing one rule-change and having it voted on OR Taking a trip to the market and perform up to one market action.

+(2) throwing one die once and adding the number of points on its face to one's score.

+A market action is defined as either purchasing a piece of fruit OR adding a new piece of fruit to the market.
+A piece of fruit may not be purchased by its donor until their next turn.

+The decision to either propose a rule-change or go to the market must be made at the start of the turn and cannot be changed.

+In mail and computer games, instead of throwing a die, players subtract 291 from the ordinal number of their proposal and multiply the result by the fraction of favourable votes it received, rounded to the nearest integer.
+(This yields a number between 0 and 10 for the first player, with the upper limit increasing by one each turn; more points are awarded for more popular proposals.)

+Infected by The Plague.

+### 315. (303. amended by @semyeotic, reached quorum 5 votes to 1)
+Upon the completion of a turn, double  the score added to the player is immediately, joyously and irrevocably added to the Reserve of the Chamber.
+Appropriations Requests shall be approved by the members of the Chamber only by unanimous consent.
+Any active player has the ability to make one Appropriations Request per turn, but is not required to do so to complete a turn.
+If a player is inactive, they may not lodge an Appropriations Request.
+For clarity, Reserve changes are not part of a player's turn, and whether they occur or not does not impact the completion of a turn.

+Infected by The Plague.

+### 316. (201. amended by @marmaladian, reached quorum 4 votes to 2)
+Players who are members of the Hall shall alternate in clockwise order, taking one whole turn apiece.
+Turns may not be skipped or passed, and parts of turns may not be omitted.
+All players begin with zero points.

+In mail and computer games, players shall alternate in alphabetical order by surname.

+Infected by The Plague.